Larries: "Rainbow Bondage Bears" and other symbols

-This obscure clue-finding process has allowed the conspiracy theory to sustain itself up to the present day, despite Styles and Tomlinson being noticeably absent from each other's lives since One Direction went on indefinite hiatus in 2016.
+This clue-finding process has allowed the conspiracy theory to sustain itself up to the present day, despite Styles and Tomlinson's noticeable absences from each other's lives since One Direction went on indefinite hiatus in 2016.

 Babygate

-When Tomlinson's friend got pregnant in 2015, Larries found it difficult to believe that he was going to have a biological child while also being in a monogamous relationship with Styles.
-To cope with the cognitive dissonance, the conspiracy theory called "babygate" was created.
-The theory asserts the pregnancy was fake and manufactured by his management.
-Larries claim that the "baby" born from the pregnancy was at first a doll, but as the "baby" aged, it was replaced by an actor or another member of his friend's family.
-The bodies and behavior of Tomlinson and his friend were scrutinized for signs that she was faking the pregnancy, and photos of them were analyzed in Photoshop for signs of editing.
+When Tomlinson's friend became pregnant with his child in 2015, some Larries found it difficult to reconcile the fact that Tomlinson was going to have a child with someone else with their belief that he was in a monogamous relationship with Styles.
+To resolve the cognitive dissonance, some Larries constructed a conspiracy theory called "Babygate", which asserts that the pregnancy was faked by Tomlinson's management.
+These Larries claim that Tomlinson and his friend used a doll to pretend a baby had been born from the pregnancy and then, as the child aged, the doll was replaced by an actor or another member of Tomlinson's friend's family.
+The bodies and behavior of Tomlinson and his friend were scrutinized for signs that Tomlinson's friend was faking the pregnancy, and photos of them were analysed in Photoshop for signs of editing.

+The mother of Tomlinson's child has commented on the conspiracy theories, calling them "sick and morally wrong".
+In 2016, an anonymous caller told Tomlinson, "I hope your baby dies".

 Solo careers

-One Direction's breakup splintered the fanbase into seven distinct (though sometimes overlapping) factions: Harries (fans of Harry Styles), Louies (fans of Louis Tomlinson), Zquad (fans of Zayn Malik), Niall Horan stans, Liam Payne stans, OT4/OT5s (fans of One Direction generally) and Larries.
-Some Harries and Louies are former Larries and self-identify as ex-Larries.
+One Direction's breakup splintered the fanbase into seven distinct, though sometimes overlapping, factions: Harries (fans of Harry Styles), Louies (fans of Louis Tomlinson), Zquad (fans of Zayn Malik), Lovers (fans of Niall Horan), Paynos (fans of Liam Payne), OT4/OT5s (fans of One Direction generally) and Larries.
 There is also a substantial community of One Direction-adjacent fans called "antis" who spend large amounts of time online countering the things that Larries say and do.
 Ex-Larries often contribute to this anti-conspiracy work by creating posts invoking the experience of "leaving a cult."

-Since the beginning of his solo career, Styles has been dressing androgynously, singing songs and making music videos invoking sexual fluidity, and waving pride flags at his concerts.
+Since the beginning of his solo career, Styles has dressed androgynously, singing songs and making music videos invoking sexual fluidity and waving pride flags at his concerts.
 He has also refused to label his sexuality.
-To deal with the cognitive dissonance of Styles behaving this way while Tomlinson has explicitly stated he is straight, Larries have constructed a martyrdom narrative for Tomlinson.
-Tomlinson is seen as being kept "in chains" so that Styles can experience a life where he is commercially successful and sexually free.
+To explain Styles behaving this way while Tomlinson has explicitly stated he is straight, some Larries have constructed a martyrdom narrative for Tomlinson, where he is sacrificing himself to allow Styles greater freedom.
+These Larries believe that Tomlinson is being kept "in chains" so that Styles can experience a life where he is commercially successful and sexually free.
 At the same time, many Larries still hold the contradictory belief that Styles dates women as an attempt to hide his relationship with Tomlinson.
-This has resulted in the harassment of Styles' then girlfriend Olivia Wilde on TikTok.
+This resulted in the harassment of Styles' then-girlfriend Olivia Wilde on TikTok in 2022.